droanr/android-twitter-app/README.md

 - [ ] Stretch: Leverage the data binding support module to bind data into one or more activity or fragment layout templates.
 (1 point)
 - [x] Stretch: Replace Picasso with Glide for more efficient image rendering.
 (1 point)

+The following ADDITIONAL features are implemented:
+- [x] Add ability to retweet, and show retweet count in timeline view.